Skip to main content

 EOF

-c) Setup a policy to limit which modules can be provisioned within the cluster
+c) Establish a policy to restrict the provisioning of modules within the cluster

 cat <<EOF | kubectl apply -f -